Employee Recognition and 6 Powerful Ways To Implement It

 Employees feel valued when they receive custom benefits that are tailor-made for them.

-The easiest way to do that would be to provide them with a platform where they can get an array of benefit choices to choose from and easy to access comparison tools.
+The easiest way to do that would be to provide them with a platform where they can get an array of benefit choices to choose from.

-This would ensure easy administration and the increasing popularity of the company or organization.
+This would ensure easy administration and the increasing popularity of the company.

 4. Social Recognition

-According to the eBook, The Case for Employee Recognition, 71% of employees rank employee engagement as very important to achieving overall organizational success and 72% rank recognition given for high performers as having a significant impact on employee engagement.[i]
+According to the eBook, The Case for Employee Recognition, 71% of employees rank employee engagement as very important to achieving overall organizational success.
+72% rank recognition given for high performers as having a significant impact on employee engagement.[i]

 Social Recognition is the best way in which employees can flaunt and exhibit their hard-earned appreciation.